Jennahowieson/Quiz/README.md

 4. How many 'forms' can an object take when using polymorphism?

-5. Give an example of when you could use polymorphism.
+5. Give an example of when you could use polymorphism?

+Polymorphism is useful in strongly typed languages where only one Type of object can be returned.
+Therefore using an interface or Parent class to group multiple options together allows more flexibility in method outputs and iterables such as such as ArrayLists & Hashmaps.

 # Composition and Aggregation